super3/storjnode_plus/README.md

 6) use etherape (linux) to monitor the connections

-7) install and setup storjshare on your couinterwallet public address
+7) install and setup storjshare on your counterwallet public address

 8) install chkshards.sh into your desktop and configure it to fit you paths and et al.